 The Law School

 The Law School at Queen's is ranked as one of the top Schools in the UK and Ireland.
 Teaching quality within the School was judged to be 'excellent' and our research was awarded a 5B (excellent) by the UK Higher Education Funding Bodies.
 There are over 800 undergraduate students enrolled in the School, 190 postgraduates, 70 PhD students and almost 50 members of academic staff.
 You will be taught by scholars from all over the world, many of whom have international reputations in their fields and all are committed teachers and researchers.
 Students will also have access to an excellent law section in the library and extensive IT facilities.

 Law has been taught at Queen’s University, Belfast for over 150 years.
-Queen’s is very proud of this heritage – which is reflected in the rankings the School has consistently enjoyed.
+We are very proud of this heritage – which is reflected in the rankings the School has consistently enjoyed.
 The School is widely acknowledged as a leading centre of legal scholarship and research in the UK and Ireland with particular strengths in commercial law, corporate governance, environmental law, human rights, criminology and criminal justice, public law as well as common law.
-Queen’s research continues to influence debate on regional, national and international issues.
+Our research continues to influence debate on regional, national and international issues.